jsjohn026/cookierun/README.md

-jump through hoops to get:
-cookies for fuel
-coins for treasure
-various levels
-always jumping (like mario bro's) jump higher than normal jump through hoops for more challenging rewards

 # Cookie Run

 Cookie Run is a game designed to be easy to pick up and quick-paced.
 Gameplay consists of using the spacebar to propel the player through hoops to move forward and collect various delicious cookies.